mikemerritt/react-redux-starter/README.md

 Setting up a new project can be a pain.
 This is a boilerplate react and redux app for setting up new projects.

 ## Usage
 It's very simple to get up and running.
-Simply git clone this repo and npm/yarn install.
+Simply clone this repo and npm/yarn install.
 I set this up using Yarn so I will refer to that when talking about commands.
-Simply use the NPM version of commands if that is your preferred package manager.
+Use the NPM version of commands if that is your preferred package manager.

 I usually work in a Rails/React tech stack so by default it's configured for use with it's sister repo https://github.com/mikemerritt/rails-api-starter, which means that it expects a JSON API to be located at localhost:3000.